-4A.1 Employee may request change in working arrangements
+6.1 Employee may request change in working arrangements

-Clause 4A applies where an employee has made a request for a change in working arrangements under s.65 of the Act.
+Clause 6 applies where an employee has made a request for a change in working arrangements under section 65 of the Act.

-Note 1: Section 65 of the Act provides for certain employees to request a change in their working arrangements because of their circumstances, as set out in s.65(1A).
+NOTE 1: Section 65 of the Act provides for certain employees to request a change in their working arrangements because of their circumstances, as set out in section 65(1A).
+Clause 6 supplements or deals with matters incidental to the NES provisions.

-Note 2: An employer may only refuse a s.65 request for a change in working arrangements on 'reasonable business grounds' (see s.65(5) and (5A)).
+NOTE 2: An employer may only refuse a section 65 request for a change in working arrangements on 'reasonable business grounds' (see section 65(5) and (5A)).

-Note 3: Clause 4A is an addition to s.65.
+NOTE 3: Clause 6 is an addition to section 65.

-4A.2 Responding to the request
+6.2 Responding to the request

-Before responding to a request made under s.65, the employer must discuss the request with the employee and genuinely try to reach agreement on a change in working arrangements that will reasonably accommodate the employee's circumstances having regard to:
+Before responding to a request made under section 65, the employer must discuss the request with the employee and genuinely try to reach agreement on a change in working arrangements that will reasonably accommodate the employee's circumstances having regard to: